Daniel R. Porterfield: U.S. Department of Health and Human Services

-From 1993 to 1996, Porterfield served as a chief speechwriter and Deputy Assistant Secretary for Public Affairs for the United States Secretary of Health and Human Services.
+From 1993 to 1996, Porterfield was a chief speechwriter and Deputy Assistant Secretary for Public Affairs for the United States Secretary of Health and Human Services.

 Georgetown University

 Georgetown University president Leo J. O'Donovan, S.J. recruited Porterfield to join the English faculty at his alma mater in 1997.
 He taught literature courses dealing with human rights, education, and social justice.
 In 2003, Porterfield received Georgetown's Dorothy Brown Award for exemplary commitment to the educational advancement of students.
 He subsequently received the Georgetown College Edward Bunn, S.J., Award for Faculty Excellence and the School of Foreign Service Faculty Excellence Award.
 In 2004 he was initiated into the Georgetown chapter of Omicron Delta Kappa.

-Porterfield later served as senior vice president for strategic development at Georgetown.
+Porterfield later was senior vice president for strategic development at Georgetown.
 In this role he assisted President John J. DeGioia with the development of new projects and led Georgetown's institutional positioning, communications, government relations, community relations, and intercollegiate athletics.
 He spearheaded Georgetown's relationship with Teach For America, the KIPP Foundation, the D.C. public schools, and the Cristo Rey Network.
-He also served as interim director of Georgetown's NCAA Division I athletics program from June 2009 to April 2010.
+He also was interim director of Georgetown's NCAA Division I athletics program from June 2009 to April 2010.